-Baugy did not die in 1689, as Margry states, but went to France in November of that year.
+Baugy did not die in 1689, as Pierre Margry wrote, but went to France in November of that year.
 He never returned to Canada.
 As seigneur of Villecien, Villevallier, Fay, and other places, he lived in his château at Villecien.
 On 19 Feb.
 1696 he was appointed captain-major at Saint-Julien-du-Sault.
-He died in Paris on 19 Feb.
-1720 and was buried in the chapel of his château at Fay.
+He died on 19 Feb.
+1720 and was buried that day in the parish cemetery in Villecien.

 Baugy, Journal (Serrigny).
 Découvertes et établissements des Français (Margry), V, 4–7.
 Ord. comm.
 (P.-G. Roy), II, 3–33, 43.
 Eccles, Frontenac.
 E. R. Murphy, Henry de Tonty, fur trader of the Mississippi (Baltimore, 1941).
-Benjamin Sulte, “Les Tonty,” RSCT, lst ser., XI (1893), sect.i, 3–31.
+Benjamin Sulte, “Les Tonty,” RSCT, 1st ser., XI (1893), sect.i, 3–31.

 Bibliography for the revised version: